aboelkassem/Design-Patterns/README.md

 # Software Design Patterns
-Is a general solutions to common software design problems, each pattern is like a blueprint or guidelines on how to solve a particular design problem in your code.
+It is a **general solutions** to common software design **problems**, each pattern is like a blueprint or guidelines on how to solve a particular design problem in your code.
+**Design patterns** are a bit more conceptual, It is **knowledge** that you can apply within your software design to guide its structure, and make it flexible and reusable.
+**Design patterns** help to create a **design vocabulary,** rather than having to explain the details of design solution over and over again to someone, you just use a suggestive word to describe it which making easier for developers to communicate
+You choose your **pattern** based on the **problem space**

 # Types Of Design Patterns
 These are 3 categories used by <a href="https://en.wikipedia.org/wiki/GOF">GoF</a> in their seminal work on design patterns